 - Bail Administration -

 Historic Courthouse

 50 N. Duke St Lancaster, Pa 17602

-(717)-295-3584
+(717) 295-3584

 - Domestic Violence Legal Clinic

 35 E. Orange St. Lancaster, Pa 17602

-(717)-291-58269
+(717) 291-5826

 The College may issue an institutional "No Contact Order" if deemed appropriate or at the request of the reporting student or the responding student.
-If the College receives a report that such an institutional no contact order has been violated, the College will initiate disciplinary proceedings appropriate to the status of the responding student (student, employee, etc.) and will impose sanctions if the responding student is found responsible for violating the No Contact Order.
+If the College receives a report that such an institutional No Contact Order has been violated, the College will initiate disciplinary proceedings appropriate to the status of the offending student (student, employee, etc.) and will impose sanctions if the offending student is found responsible for violating the No Contact Order.

-Sexual Violence Protection Order (SVPO) vs Protection From Abuse(PFA)
+Sexual Violence Protection Order vs Protection From Abuse